Spacial-Dragons/RoboKit/Sources/RoboKit/RoboKit.docc/RoboKit.md

 For interaction, the ``InputSphereManager`` provides an intuitive interface to manipulate robot parameters using 3D sliders and controls.
 You can position and rotate a control sphere using ``InputSpherePositionView`` and ``InputSphereRotationSlider``.

+The **UI Module** provides a comprehensive collection of SwiftUI components for creating intuitive robotic control interfaces.
+It includes form controls, input sphere views, control panel elements, and accessory components that work seamlessly with other RoboKit modules.

 RoboKit makes it easier to build immersive, real-time robotic control interfaces in visionOS.

  [View Demo Project](https://github.com/Spacial-Dragons/RoboKit-Demo) — A showcase app demonstrating the different modules available in RoboKit.